pcagas/hyde/notes/overview.md

 stored in directories (on disk).

 Simulation directory is only created with the simulation is either initialized or run.
-While editing the input file in pending state the updated input file is stored in redis.
+While editing the input file in editing state the updated input file is stored in redis.

 A SimRunner object manages the redis run queue and running the simulation.
 This object will update the simulation state as needed.

-In general, only 'pending' simulations can be edited.
-However, a user can mark a 'completed' simulation 'pending' to allow an existing simulation to be edited.
+In general, only 'editing' simulations can be edited.
+However, a user can mark a 'completed' simulation 'editing' to allow an existing simulation to be edited.
 This will overwrite the data from the previous run of the simulation.